Some dog breeds don’t drool at all. Some dog breeds drool a lot. Most Rottweiler dogs fall somewhere in between.

 If you need to see Rottweiler drooling to believe it, this YouTube video can help you out.

-While it is true not all Rottweilers drool excessively, this young adult Rottie certainly gets the drool dripping in short order the moment the treats come out!
+While it is true not all Rottweilers drool excessively, this young adult Rottie gets the drool dripping in short order the moment the treats come out!

 Why Do Rottweilers Drool

 But it is also important to note that not all Rottweilers drool in equal amounts.
-And not all Rottweilers will drool a lot all throughout their lives.
+And not all Rottweilers will drool a lot throughout their lives.